SciAps/SciApsApi/README.md

 This endpoint is used to initiate a test and return spectra and chemistry results.
 Individual spectra will be returned if **all** is passed as the last segment of the URL.
 Only the final spectra will be returned if **final** is passed as the last segment of the URL.
 This endpoint requires a mode to be passed which can be obtained from the **apps** field of the InstrumentId object.
+Optionally, the spectraFormat parameter can be passed to force either **mca** or **csv** spectra.
+The **mca** option will return channel intensity values without the energy calibration applied (this is the default behavior), where as **interpolated** will return arrays of X- and Y-values, a set of which constitutes a fully processed spectrum where *X* is energy in kiloelectron volts and *Y* is intensity (counts per second).
 Details of the XTestResult object can be found [here.](https://github.com/SciAps/SciApsApi/tree/master/api/src/main/java/com/sciaps/XTestResult.java)

 Example usage: